Introduction

 "You were right," she told me.

 "Of course!"
 I boldly declared.
 "About what?"
-I asked, softly.
+I stage whispered.

 She giggled.
 "Several things.
-Iron Chef was great, that Kerr guy was cute, and a pony really will fit in here."
+Kitchen Stadium was amazing, that Kerr guy was cute and a pony really will fit in here."

 "I'm glad you liked it.
 Did you see me on TV?"

-"Yes, but the construction hat didn't really fit the suit you were wearing."
+"Yes, but the construction hat didn't really fit the black suit you like to wear."

 "Come on Amber, guys in hard hats are naturally handsome."